 WorkBC Employment Services Centres

 You can get an interpreter at all WorkBC Employment Services Centres.
 You may also be able to get up to $5,000 for assistive supports, including interpretive services.
 You can use these services to take part in:

 - Approved Employment Program of BC services

 - Job start

-- Job retention during the first 4 weeks of employment
+- Job retention during the first four weeks of employment

-Medical Interpreting Services (MIS) is a Provincial Sign Language Interpreter booking service funded by the Provincial Health Services Authority.
-MIS provides a qualified Sign Language Interpreter for most medical appointments in communities across British Columbia.
+Medical Interpreting Services (MIS) is a Provincial Sign Language Interpreter booking service.
+You can get a qualified Sign Language Interpreter to attend most medical appointments.